 - For Ph.D. students, the completed form must be submitted to Graduate School by the end of the student’s fourth semester.

 When you arrive as a new graduate student in Geological Sciences, you will be assigned a temporary Advisor, who will help you get started, and who will likely become your research Advisor.
 Your temporary advisor in most cases selected you from the applicant pool as a promising student.
-We strongly encourage new students to select a general research area and a permanent Advisor sometime during the first semester of residence, and the full advisory/examining committee before the end of the second semester.
+We strongly encourage new students to select a general research area and a permanent Advisor sometime during the first semester of residence, and the full advisory/examining committee before your first committee meeting.
 Your thesis or dissertation Advisor will help you: 1) plan your course schedule, 2) identify a research project, 3) seek funding, and 4) find office or desk space.